SebangsaHQ/WSAlertRating/README.md

 # WSAlertRating

 A library to help you show rating alert.
-This library actually an Alertview but i has made subclass from it to be rating alert.
+This library actually an Alertview but i made subclass from it to be rating alert.

 ![alt text](https://i.imgur.com/O3u56H1.gif "WSAlertRating")